Music of Vancouver

-Vancouver, British Columbia, is one of Canada's largest cities and foremost cultural centres.
+Vancouver, British Columbia, is one of Canada's largest cities and foremost cultural centers.

 History

-That music was for thousands of years an integral part of the culture of Vancouver's First Nations people is clear but was not documented when it flourished.
+Music has been an integral part of Vancouver's First Nations for thousands of years however it is not clearly documented when it flourished.

 European arrivals in the nineteenth century established numerous amateur orchestras, ensembles, churches, and ethnocentric choirs.
 By the 1920s there existed local choral societies and orchestras that regularly presented the major works of European composers to Vancouverites.

 The first known musical entertainments (other than those provided by First Nations residents, and informally by mill workers, sailors, loggers, and tavern keepers), in what would later become Vancouver, were Methodist church services led by a Mrs. Sullivan in Gastown, who was of West Indian origin.
 Her son Arthur became popular with Vancouver impresarios as a Master of Ceremonies and his career as a singer, actor and host bridged the pre-railway Gastown era with the glitter of Vancouver's nightlife in the '20s and '30s.

 The city has had a sometimes vibrant musical culture since the days it was on the worldwide circuit known as "Grand Tour", which included clubs in centers such as New York, London, Paris, Rome, Shanghai, Cairo, Sydney, San Francisco and even Dawson City.
 Artists such as Enrico Caruso and Anna Pavlova trod the boards in Vancouver.
 The city regularly feted musical notables, since the Canadian Pacific Railway terminus was on the main route from London, UK to the Orient.
 Attached to the Canadian Pacific's Hotel Vancouver (demolished) second Hotel Vancouver (now the location of the Toronto-Dominion Tower on Georgia Street) was an opera house in neo-Egyptian Art Deco styling fronting on Granville Street.
 When this theatre closed and was demolished to make way for the new Pacific Centre in the early 1970s it was known as the Lyric Theatre, but originally known as Orpheum Theatre.
 The current Orpheum is a restored vaudeville house a block farther down Granville, which houses one of the last large Wurlitzer theatre organs installed back in the silent movie era.